Summary Report for:

 Prepare and cook large quantities of food for institutions, such as schools, hospitals, or cafeterias.

-Sample of reported job titles: Cook, Cook (Dinner), Cook (Elementary School), Dietary Cook, Dinner Cook, First Cook, Food Service Specialist, Food and Nutrition Services Assistant, Lead Cook, School Cook
+Sample of reported job titles: Cafeteria Cook, Chef, Cook, Dietary Cook, Dinner Cook, Food Service Specialist, Food Service Worker, Prep Cook (Preparatory Cook), School Cook, Sous Chef

 - Clean, cut, and cook meat, fish, or poultry.

 - Direct activities of one or more workers who assist in preparing and serving meals.

 - Take inventory of supplies and equipment.

 - Requisition food supplies, kitchen equipment, and appliances, based on estimates of future needs.

 - Bake breads, rolls, or other pastries.

 - Monitor use of government food commodities to ensure that proper procedures are followed.

 - Plan menus that are varied, nutritionally balanced, and appetizing, taking advantage of foods in season and local availability.

 - Monitor menus and spending to ensure that meals are prepared economically.